grilme99/PlayFabForRoblox/README.md

 real-time analytics, and LiveOps.
 This SDK provides complete access to the entire PlayFab API on Roblox.

-Each API scope (client, server, admin, matchmaking, etc) is split into its own Wally package to help reduce the overall bundle size (see reference below).
+Each PlayFab service (client, server, admin, matchmaking, etc) is split into its own Wally package to help reduce the overall bundle size (see reference below).
 PlayFab APIs are **big**, so only import the packages you actually need.

 -----